dfederlein/ansible-tower-demo/README.md

 This Vagrantfile will create one OpenLDAP VM for use in experimenting with authentication.

-***Note:*** that you will have to supply an enterprise license to configure LDAP authentication.
+***Note:***  You will have to supply an enterprise license to configure LDAP authentication.
 Place your license file in roles/tower/files/tower_license.json and make sure you have added "eula_accepted": "True" as the last line in the json blob, as well and define "ldaplicense: True" in the vars section of site.yml.

 Settings in Tower will need to be as follows to demonstrate basic functionality: